cotejer/cotejer.github.io/_posts/2017-06-26-contrapositive-implications-as-dominoes.md

 Let's look at it case by case.
 We know that pushing A automatically means C will fall.
 Likewise, pushing B means C will fall.
 Therefore, if we don't find that C has fallen, then we can be sure that neither A or B were pushed.
 There's simply no way to push the two first dominoes without causing the last one to fall.

 This kind of statement is called the contrapositive.
-Formally, if we have a conditional statement, which is just a fancy way of saying that one smaller statement implies another, and it is of the form A implies B, then the contrapositive is given by not B implies not A.
+Formally, if we have a conditional statement, which is just a fancy way of saying that one smaller statement implies another, and it is of the form A implies B, then the contrapositive is given by not B implies not A. The way we write it is like this:

 ![Notation](/images/contrapositive.png)